The Vulnerabilities of the Digital World and How to Overcome Them with AsiaPac

 Known for our expertise in full-suite IT solutions, AsiaPac offers highly scalable cloud and IT solutions in Singapore for your every need.
 When it comes to your organisation’s digital security, our comprehensive, multi-pronged approach ensures the greatest coverage for your business.

 We Adopt A Multi-Cloud Approach

 As a leading cloud solution provider in Singapore, we understand the many security vulnerabilities and concerns that come with cloud adoption.
-In order to better protect your data, we offer multi-cloud deployment that helps our clients reduce their cyber risk.
-A multi-cloud deployment is one that involves two or more cloud computing services from different providers, that not only allows an organisation to have a diverse array of features but improves its cloud security.
-This is because a multi-cloud approach allows you to move your important data and workloads between clouds seamlessly when issues arise, lowering your risk of cyber attacks.
+To better protect your data, we offer multi-cloud deployment that helps our clients reduce their cyber risk.
+A multi-cloud deployment involves two or more cloud computing services from different providers.
+It does not only allow an organisation to have a diverse array of features but improve its cloud security.
+This is because a multi-cloud approach allows you to move your important data and workloads between clouds seamlessly when issues arise.
+It lowers your risk of cyber-attacks.

 We Partner With The Best Security Solutions In the Market

 Harnessing over 30 years of solutions integration expertise, AsiaPac has been able to deliver innovative, complex projects, with security blueprints embedded.
 Partnering with best-in-breed Cyber Security vendors, we endeavour to provide industry-leading Consultancy services to operationalise our customer’s business objectives.
 “Immutable Clean Data”, one of our most successful projects this year that we delivered to a local bank in Singapore.
 We conceived it through an upcoming regulatory requirement from the Hong Kong MAS.
 It is also because of the bank’s initiative to advance into the next phase of their cybersecurity framework.
 The solution enabled the bank to have a truly clean set of data in an air-gap environment.
 It is for recovery in the event of a massive cybersecurity attack.
 Thus, we can ensure the continuation of banking operations.